preneyv/COURS_LPWM/JAVA/TP_TAROT/RapportProjet/rapport.md

 # The Project Structure
 ## 1 - The View - Package
+This package contains all what's important for the user interface.
 ### a - The Interfaces
+These interfaces are required when the user trigger the event by using the linked component.
+To do so, I've been thinking like that : there is one component that trigger the event and the event listener calls the corresponding method in the linked Panel which implements the needed interface.
+The bound between both component (component trigger, (interface)panel calling method) is created in a static HashMap set in the View Page.
+Most of the time the panel linked to the trigger component is the panel that contains the trigger component.
+But not for one time where the panel needed to be listen is send to the class that contains the trigger component.
+By doing like this you have juste two lines of code to write into the EventListener Classes.
+It doesn't matter which component add an event to his listener.
 #### IGotBtnClickable
 #### IGotBtnHover
 #### IGotComboxChange
 #### IGotFocusComponent
 #### IGotTextFieldKeyListening
 ### b - The Classes
+* View Page
  * FormPanelWelcome
    * RoundedJTextField
    * RoundedBorderCorner
  * PanelMainPage
    * PanelSideBar
    * PanelCollectionCard
      * CardPanel
      * CardIsJButton
    * PanelDetailCard
      * AsbtractPanelForArcanesType
      * PanelForArcanesMajestueuseDetail
      * PanelForArcanesMajeureDetail
      * PanelForArcanesMineureDetail
    * PanelFormAddCard
      * ListRenderer
 * EventListenerClasses
   * ButtonAction
   * ComboBoxAction